-Drummers in a lot of bands sit quietly at the back of the stage.
+Drummer Steve Pinnell is not like drummers in a lot of bands who sit quietly at the back of the stage.
 Well not exactly quietly - lets face it they are paid to make noise.
 You know what I mean though.
 The guy sitting behind the drum kit is heard but rarely seen.
-Well Steve Pinnell is no ordinary drummer.
+Well Steve is no ordinary drummer.
 In contrast to the quieter members of the drumming fraternity, Steve is someone who is at the very heart of the performance on stage.

 At one some point during the concert you'll see Steve at the very front of the stage.
 He certainly knows how to work an audience into a frenzy of excitement.
 His trade mark bandanas and wide-brimmed hats are a familiar feature of Smokie and have been since he joined the band in the mid-eighties.

 "It's better than being a milkman," he says.
 "Joining Smokie was the best thing I ever did and from the day that I did I felt I was in my perfect position.
 "The only thing that constantly surprises me is how things keep on getting better and better.
 Yes, we've had a few low points along the way, but it's remarkable how the band has always bounced back to do even bigger and better things.
 "You only have to look at the past year.
 Uncovered was a great album experience.
 We loved being in the studio again and although we were happy with it, you never know how the public are going to respond.